 - Find a safe escort home.

 - Seek medical attention.
-Sexual Assault is a violent crime and you may have sustained injuries you are not aware of.
-Doctors can check for internal injuries, test for STD's and STI's and give emergency contraception.
+Doctors may examine you for internal injuries, test for STI's and give emergency contraception.
 They will also test your blood and urine for the presence of date rape drugs, if you request it.

 - You have a 12 to 72-hour window to be tested for date rape drugs depending on the type of drug.

 Important resources you can access:

 Student Health Center | 360.650.3400 | 2001 Bill McDonald Parkway

 - Provides emergency contraceptive services and treatment for injuries and sexually transmitted infections.
 Available during weekday business hours.